janbar/BLOC/docs/BLOC-Reference-Manual.md

 ---

-### 2.5 - Garbage Collection
+## Garbage Collection

 BLOC performs automatic memory management.
 This means that you do not have to worry about allocating memory for new objects or freeing it when the objects are no longer needed.

-BLOC does not use a traditional collector to manage memory release.
-Memory allocations for values are registered in pools of pointer.
-One contains pointers of stored values bound to variables; and second contains pointers of temporary values, that is the working area.
-Assigning a new value to variable, their pointers are swapped between the pools; this operation is very fast.
-At the end of statement, all memory allocations pointed by the temporary pool are freed.
-If an error occurs during processing, BLOC retains the temporary pool for analysis.
-It will be purged at the end of next statement, or programmatically, or in context finalizer.

-Memory is therefore freed cyclically, by bulk, and  triggered after each statement.
+BLOC maintains two stacks of pre-allocated values.
+In BLOC, a value is a message that can contain either a number or a pointer to a memory allocation.
+One stack contains stored values, and the other contains temporary values.
+The latter acts as a kind of sandbox.
+All new values are allocated on the temporary stack.
+During assignment the pointer to the content of a temporary value is swapped with that of the stored value.
+The sandbox values only contain releasable payload.
+At the end of each statement, the counter of the temporary stack is zeroed, making all temporary values releasable.
+Memory is freed during a new allocation request on the temporary stack.
+The value pointed to by the stack counter is then purged and reloaded with an empty payload.
+A value of type number, boolean, or null has no destructor.
+Purging a value will execute the destructor of its payload.
+Therefore, the cost of a purge is insignificant for numerical or empty values.
+If an error occurs during processing, BLOC retains the state of the temporary stack for analysis.
+The counter will be zeroed at the end of next statement.
+Finally the temporary stack can be massively purged programmatically, or in context finalizer.

 ---

-## 3 - The language
+# The Language

 This section describes the lexis, the syntax, and the semantics of BLOC.
 In other words, this section describes which tokens are valid, how they can be combined, and what their combinations mean.

-### 3.1 - Lexical Conventions
+## Lexical Conventions

 BLOC is a free-form language.
 It ignores spaces and comments between lexical elements (tokens), except as delimiters between two tokens.
 In source code, BLOC recognizes as spaces the standard ASCII white-space characters space, newline, carriage return, horizontal tab.
 Every executable statement in BLOC must end with a semicolon (`;`).

-##### Names
+**\* Names**

 Names (also called identifiers) in BLOC can be any string of Latin letters, Arabic-Indic digits, dollars and underscores, not beginning with a digit and not being a reserved word.
 Identifiers are used to name variables, and are not case-sensitive.
 The following keywords are reserved and cannot be used as names: